Partakithware/celluloid-lua-plugins/README.md

 Subtitle Language: eng
 ```

-That is all it does and the only plugin I made so.
+That is all it does so far and is the only plugin available here for now.
 Hope it can be of some use for gathering/viewing basic info.